Mona Seilitz

 Mona Elisabet Seilitz née Alexandersson (16 January 1943 – 2 April 2008) was a Swedish film and television actress and entertainer.
 Born in Malmö, she was considered to be a veteran of both Swedish dramatic and comedic television.

 Seilitz also did vocal work for a number of Swedish language cartoons.
 She was cast as a lead actress in three Happy Life Animation family oriented animated films – Pettson och Findus - katten och gubbens år in 1999, Pettson och Findus - Kattonauten in 2000 and Pettson och Findus 3: Tomtemaskinen in 2005.
+Seilitz is also known for voicing the Swedish version of Cruella de Vil.

 Seilitz died of breast cancer 2 April 2008, at the age of 65.